 Oblix at The Shard

 Housed within world-renowned luxury hotel Shangri-La The Shard, and boasting panoramic views of the capital’s skyline, Tīng is London’s highest fine dining experience.
-Serving contemporary Asian fare using seasonal British produce, menus comprise classics such as grilled tiger prawns and crispy aromatic duck, as well as Shangri-La signatures, including vegan favourite Buddha’s Delight – vegetables stir-fried in soy with jasmine rice – and Hainanese chicken rice.
-For a true taste of Tīng, opt for the five-course set menu, featuring Vietnamese rolls, seared wagyu and a decadent chocolate mousse with miso ice cream for dessert.
+Serving contemporary Asian fare using seasonal British produce, menus comprise classics such as grilled tiger prawns and crispy aromatic duck, as well as Shangri-La signatures, including Lo Mein beef noodles — egg noodles and slow-cooked beef short rib in five-spice sauce — and miso cod.
+For a true taste of Tīng, opt for the five-course set menu, featuring salmon wonton tart, soy-braised short rib and a decadent chocolate mousse with miso ice cream for dessert.

 Known city-wide for its lengthy queues and silky pappardelle with eight-hour beef shin ragu, Padella is a pasta lover's paradise.
 Sitting at the mouth of Borough Market, this compact pasta bar — the brainchild of chefs Tim Siadatan and Jordan Frieda of Islington bolthole Trullo — doles out fresh, hand-rolled pasta, lovingly drenched in rich sauces inspired by the team’s trips to Italy.
-Menus vary daily, but highlights include the pici cacio e pepe, Westcombe ricotta ravioli with a slow-cooked tomato sauce, and the tagliarini with Dorset crab, chilli and lemon.
-Padella operates on a walk-in only basis so you may have to hang around to secure a table, but trust us, it’s more than worth the wait.
+Menus vary daily, but highlights include the pici cacio e pepe, Westcombe ricotta ravioli with a Sardinian tomato sauce, and the tagliarini with garlic, dried chilli and pangrattato.
+Padella operates on a walk-in-only basis so you may have to hang around to secure a table, but trust us, it’s more than worth the wait.

 Aptly taking its name from the Greco-Roman god of wine and festivity, Vivat Bacchus has become a London Bridge institution thanks to its vast international wine offering and impressively-stocked cheese rooms.
 With a focus on rustic fare, the restaurant’s South African heritage shines through with its offering of homemade biltong and droëwors, and wide selection of bottles from Cape vineyards.
 Top-quality ingredients are sourced daily from local suppliers, with menus changing regularly to reflect seasonality.
-Must-try dishes include the seared scallops with cauliflower purée, pine nuts and crispy pancetta, wild mushroom risotto with mascarpone, gremolata and white truffle oil, and the ethically-sourced 21-day aged Surrey Hills steak with Monkey gland sauce – a South African BBQ staple.
+Must-try dishes include coffee-rubbed chicken skewers, halloumi stuffed aubergine and the sea bream fillet with apricot glaze.